OpenDreamKit/OpenDreamKit.github.io/joinus.md

 # TU Kaiserslautern, Germany

 - [A full time researcher/developer position](http://opendreamkit.org/2015/07/01/developer-position-kaiserslautern)
   starting in November 2015 for four years.
+Deadline for applications: Sept 23 2015.

 - [A full time developer position](http://opendreamkit.org/2015/07/01/developer-position2-kaiserslautern)
   starting in March 2016 for one year.